-In this week’s Knights Do That episode, we speak with Professor of counselor education S. Kent Butler, who champions diversity and inclusion efforts at the university.
+In this week’s episode of the UCF podcast, Knights Do That, we speak with professor of counselor education S. Kent Butler, who champions diversity and inclusion efforts at the university.
 During his conversation with host Alex Cumming, he shares insight on how we can all be better listeners, the dynamics of mentorship and how to cultivate a space where everyone feels like they belong.

 Kent Butler: I think that’s the beauty sitting down and having difficult dialogues.
 If we allow ourselves to actually really, truly hear each other and listen to where each other’s coming from, understand how my life is impacted by your life and how your privilege has maybe given you this over how I’ve been able to move forward, or somebody else has been able to move forward — all those things, having an understanding of what that is in the person’s life might be able to help people see people for who they are.

 Alex Cumming: Welcome back to the Knights Do That podcast.
 Today’s our third episode, and I’ll be speaking with Kent Butler.
 He’s a professor of counselor education in the College of Community Innovation and Education.
 In addition to being a professor here at UCF, he has continued to champion efforts to help the entire university community embrace diversity and inclusion.